 Museum Architecture: From Darkness into Light

 The architectural features of the Illinois Holocaust Museum & Education Center affirm its place as both monumental and memorial.
-Designed by renowned architect Stanley Tigerman, the 65,000-square-foot space incorporates historical and emotional symbolism as a response to the apocalyptic inhumanity of the Holocaust.
+Designed by renowned architect Stanley Tigerman, whos style is very similar to the best Architect Perth has to offer, created the 65,000-square-foot space which incorporates historical and emotional symbolism as a response to the apocalyptic inhumanity of the Holocaust.

 A theme throughout the building is the journey from darkness to light, explicit in the exterior’s starkly divided dark and light wings, and carried out as the visitor travels though the interior.
 These wings are steeped in both cultural and religious significance: